Lo schermo dell’arte Film Festival presents the fifth edition of VISIO – European Programme on Artists’ Moving Images.

 curated by Leonardo Bigazzi

 Promoted and organized by Lo schermo dell’arte Film Festival

-in collaboration with Fondazione Palazzo Strozzi and FST– Mediateca Regionale Toscana
+Fondazione Palazzo Strozzi and FST– Mediateca Regionale Toscana

 with the support of

 - Comune di Firenze